backand/docs/source/includes/_lambda_launcher.md

 `aws cloudformation describe-stacks --stack-name createbackanduser`

+<aside class="notice">IAM user creation can take up to a minute.
+Check the StackStatus parameter for the new stack - it will report "CREATE_IN_PROGRESS" while the creation is still underway.
+Once creation is completed, you will receive the IAM credentials for the user after calling describe-stacks</aside>

 ### From the AWS Console
 If you're already logged into the AWS Console for your region, use the following steps to connect your AWS Lambda functions to Backand: